SuperMat: Physically Consistent PBR Material Estimation at Interactive Rates: Method

 Note that, following the approach of previous work \cite{garcia2024fine}, we use “Zeros” as the noise type during fine-tuning, meaning no random noise is added.

-\textbf{Re-render Loss in DM Fine-tuning.} Data-driven decomposition diffusion models typically focus on the distribution of individual material \yr{map}s, yet they often overlook the interactions between \yr{different types of} material \yr{maps}.
-In other words, previous methods compute the loss between the predicted values and the ground truth without utilizing material information for further operations or calculations, which could provide stronger guidance \yr{for} the model.
-As a result, \yr{although} the predicted materials may appear close to the ground truth, the rendered output may not align with expectations.
-While this can be frustrating, it is understandable, as their training methods only produce meaningless predicted noise at each iteration.
-In contrast, our design, which incorporates structural expert branches and \yr{single-step prediction,} allows us to obtain \yr{all denoised} material maps during the training iterations.
-Using this information, we introduce the re-render loss, which involves rendering the model in a new lighting environment and comparing the result to the ground truth.
-Specifically, at each training iteration, we obtain $k_d$, $k_{rm} = (k_r, k_m)$, along with the true normal map $\hat{k}_n$, position map $\hat{k}_p$, camera viewpoint $\hat{c}$, and an environment light map. \yr{Then we use these information and} the rendering model $\mathcal{R}$ described in Sec. \ref{sec:3.1} to compute the predicted material's performance under new illumination.
-Similarly, with \yr{the groundtruth albedo} $\hat{k}_d$ and \yr{RM} $\hat{k}_{rm}$, we compute the ground truth \yr{of} relighting.
-The perceptual loss between these two \yr{renderings} defines our re-render loss:
+\textbf{Re-render Loss in DM Fine-tuning.} Data-driven decomposition diffusion models typically focus on the distribution of individual material maps, yet they often overlook the interactions between different types of material maps.
+In other words, previous methods compute the loss between the predicted values and the ground truth without utilizing material information for further operations or calculations, which could provide stronger guidance for the model.
+As a result, although the predicted materials may appear close to the ground truth, the rendered output may not align with expectations.
+This limitation is inherent to their training methods, as they either produce meaningless predicted noise, preventing the application of image-level loss, or fail to generate all material predictions simultaneously.
+In contrast, our design, which incorporates structural expert branches and single-step prediction, allows us to obtain all denoised material maps during the training iterations.
+Using this information, we introduce the re-render loss \cite{deschaintre2018single}, which involves rendering the model in a new lighting environment and comparing the result to the ground truth.
+Specifically, at each training iteration, we obtain $k_d$, $k_{rm} = (k_r, k_m)$, along with the true normal map $\hat{k}_n$, position map $\hat{k}_p$, camera viewpoint $\hat{c}$, and an environment light map.
+Then we use this information and our rendering model $\mathcal{R}$ to compute the predicted material's performance under new illumination.
+Similarly, with the groundtruth albedo $\hat{k}_d$ and RM $\hat{k}_{rm}$, we compute the ground truth of relighting.
+The perceptual loss between these two renderings defines our re-render loss:

+\textbf{Extension to Multi-view Material Decomposition. } We extend SuperMat to a multi-view model to enhance the consistency of generated results across different viewpoints.
+Specifically, we use a 3D self-attention layer and incorporate camera extrinsics as conditions, following MVDream \cite{shi2023mvdream}.
+The multi-view model, SuperMatMV, is capable of simultaneously decomposing materials for 6 input views, providing more accurate and consistent material predictions.